mraiser/flow/README.md

 # **Flowlang**

-NOTE: Hot-Reload is broken as we continue to remove dependencies.

-Also NOTE: Support for back-end commands written in Java and Javascript is probably broken, too.
+NOTE: Support for back-end commands written in Java and Javascript is kind of broken for now.
+Contact me if you'd like to help fix it.

 ## **Purpose and Core Functionality**